Squareheron942/quicklime/docs/modelformat.md

 Contains:

-Vertex size
+- Vertex size
-Number of vertices
+- Number of vertices
-Number of attributes
+- Number of attributes
-"Permutation": how vertex attributes map to shader registers Extra information on attributes
+- "Permutation": how vertex attributes map to shader registers
+- Extra information on attributes (TBD)
-Number of bones
+- Number of bones
-Bone array in binary format (specifically formatted as 2 vectors for position and rotation)
+- Bone array in binary format (specifically formatted as 2 vectors for position and rotation)

 #### Materials